⛵ What is a Gulet? A Comprehensive Look at History, Design, and Charter Life

 - Redesigned saloons with premium entertainment systems

-- Enhanced bathrooms with ceramic tiling
+- Enhanced fully fitted bathrooms, with ceramic tiling

 ✨ Luxury Gulet Yacht Examples